sem-hub/borgbackup/README.md

 **borgbackup-tohost** gets username@host as an argument, set some environment variables and run **borgbackup** script with sudo (you need sudo to access ALL files).
-Edit it for your system, especially BORG_LOCAL_INCLUDES and BORG_LOCAL_EXCLUDES.
+You can create borgbackup.local and but there your own variables especially BORG_LOCAL_INCLUDES and BORG_LOCAL_EXCLUDES.